ellipticcurv3/www/src/index.md

   stories:
   - name: Dirk Goossens
     title: Former employer at Sollicity
-    story: Ricardo takes pride in his profession.
+    story: Richard takes pride in his profession.
 He knows a lot of it and has a great ambition to always learn more.
 He is upbeat and sociale and I very much appreciated his time with Sollicity.
     avatar: /assets/img/content/home/success-stories/dirk.webp
   - name: Niels de Bont
     title: Assistant during freelance assignment
-    story: Ricardo and I made an impressive business movie during the summer of 2016.
-Ricardo works in a structured and considerate way, which made us able to reach our goals in a short time.
+    story: Richard and I made an impressive business movie during the summer of 2016.
+Richard works in a structured and considerate way, which made us able to reach our goals in a short time.
 It was a pleasure working with him.
     avatar: /assets/img/content/home/success-stories/niels.webp

 nextMove: